Staff

 Clinician

 Hi there, I’m Myranda!
 I am a Licensed Clinical Professional Counselor and Certified Play Therapist.
 I earned a Masters degree in Marriage and Family Therapy at LeTourneau University.
 I value building a strong therapeutic alliance with clients and creating a non-judgmental space.
 I enjoy working with individuals age 5 through adulthood while focusing on treatment for anxiety, depression, behavioral issues, parts-work, grief, trauma, parenting skills, and life transitions.
-I am open to using a faith-based approach when applicable, but also utilize a variety of therapeutic modalities.
+I am open to using a faith-based approach when applicable but also utilize a variety of therapeutic modalities.

 kelci